Cristian-Castillo/Cristian-Castillo/README.md

 ### Hi there, I'm Cristian 👋

 ## I'm a lifelong learner, dog lover, and Software Engineer!
-- 🔭   I’m currently working web development
+- 🔭   I’m currently working with web development
-- 🌱   I’m currently learning Typescript and Playwright e2e testing.
+- 🌱   I’m currently learning Typescript, Playwright e2e testing, and React Native
 - 👯   I’m looking to collaborate with other content creators
 - ⚡    Fun fact: I love to learn and try new things all the time